Shamimashrafiyan91/HAWAS/README.md

 1. Run the script **`Disgenet_vs_Leukemia_genes_from_RF_and_CNN.R`**.
    - Input data for DisGeNET leukemia genes is located in **`data_folder`** (downloaded from the old DisGeNET portal).

-2. This script will produce a comparison analysis to evaluate overlaps and unique findings.
+2. This script will produce a dot plot to evaluate overlaps and unique findings.

 ---